-Thanks to thousands in the ECAN family, millions in federal research funding for Esophageal Cancer may become available in 2020.
+Thanks to thousands in the ECAN family, for the first time in history, Esophageal Cancer has been included in a multi-million dollar cancer research fund controlled by Congress.
 ECAN supporters throughout the nation sent letters, made phone calls and signed petitions this year to show how much increased research funding matters to them.

 The result is something we were told ECAN would not be able to do.
 In ECAN’s first year of attempting to get Esophageal Cancer included in the Peer-Reviewed Cancer Research Program (PRCRP) of the Department of Defense, we gained the support we needed in both chambers of Congress!